cucapra/braid/docs/artifact.md

 You should be able to run the command-line tool like this:

-    $ node build/ssc.js --help
+    $ node build/cli/braid.js --help

-To make the `ssc` command available with less typing, you can run `npm link`.
+To make the `braid` command available with less typing, you can run `npm link`.
 This will place the program in a directory you can find by typing `npm bin -g`.
 If you put that on your `$PATH`, then things get a little easier:

-    $ ssc --help
+    $ braid --help

-(If you're curious, SSC stands for "Static Staging Compiler," which is from a time before Braid got a real name.)

 Let's run a Braid program.
 There are lots of programs in the `test/` directory:

-    $ ssc test/basic/print.ss
+    $ braid test/basic/print.ss
     42

 By default, the tool runs in interpreter mode.
-Switch to compiler mode by using `ssc -cx`:
+Switch to compiler mode by using `braid -cx`:

-    $ ssc -cx test/basic/print.ss
+    $ braid -cx test/basic/print.ss
     42

 The result should always be the same (modulo pretty-printing).
 To see the JavaScript code that gets compiled from the Braid source, you can leave off the `-x`, which stands for *execute:*

-    $ ssc -c test/basic/print.ss
+    $ braid -c test/basic/print.ss
     (function () {
       function main() {
         return 42;